 G. L. and C. B. McHenry are running a fine large mercantile establishment in their new building.
 They have a fine line of goods.
 Dr. Edwards is full of his medical profession.

-Rohr McHenry & Son are doing a line, just outside of Benton.
+Rohr McHenry & Son are doing a flourishing business in the distillery line, just outside of Benton.
 His son John is running the establishment.
 It presents were given. is producing some of the finest liquors the market affords, recognized in all our large markets.
 We met Mr. C. F. Mann who is agent at Benton depot of the Blooms-W. M. Kline is identified with the McHenry house and proposes to go into the livery stable business shortly.
 A. W. McHenry is running a fine establishment in the shape of meat at Benton, and doing a flourishing busisess.

-In our travels at Benton we met C. W. Fidler, who is prospering in the boot and shoe building business; has been engaged in this line for years.
-We were glad to learn that he is pros-We were glad to learn that he is pros-transformer to the meeting and Trot.
-J. F. Harkins, secretary.
-Vice Presi-dents, Alex.
-Knouse, J. W. Perry, A. W. Kile, Daniel McHenry, Louis Creveling, J. P. Hill and B. F. Fritz.
+In our travels at Benton we met C. W. Fidler, who is prospering in the boot and shoe building business ; has been engaged in this line for years.
 We were glad to learn that he is pros-pering.
 He has built up a large trade.